Croydon Woods Nature Preserve

 By connecting the community and neighbors with this important natural resource, the Conservancy hopes to promote stewardship of it.

 Croydon Woods Nature Preserve is closed to all motorized vehicles.
-Unfortunately, ATV use is rampant on the property, and it has resulted in the ecosystem suffering destructive ecological impacts.
-Heritage Conservancy is working hard to curtail ATV use on the property.
+Heritage Conservancy is working hard to curtail ATV use on the property, to protect the balance of nature.

 Croydon Woods Nature Preserve is open to the public for all to enjoy.
 The community is welcome to use this beautiful preserve for passive recreation such as walking, jogging, nature study, and dog walking (leashed).
-The property is located in a residential neighborhood.
+The property is located in a residential neighborhood with a main trailhead at 1900 Summit Ave. in Croydon, PA.
+There is an entrance at Stella Ave. as well.

 Croydon Woods: From Superfund Site to Community Gem